Pudina paratha recipe with step by step photos – These pudina parathas are crispy, flaky, layered, mint flavored whole wheat flatbreads.

 7. Mix and begin to knead the dough.

 8. Add more water as required and knead to a smooth dough.
 Overall I used ⅔ cup of water to knead the dough.
-Depending on the quality of flour, you may need to add more or less water. cover the dough and keep aside for 30 minutes.
+Depending on the quality of flour, you may need to add more or less water.
+So don’t add all water at once.
+Always while kneading the dough add the water in parts, mix and knead and then add some more water if needed.

 Making spice mix for pudina paratha